zack-bitcoin/amoveo/docs/faq.md

 > How large is your potential user base?

 The potential user base is huge.
 Just online gambling for example is a massive market.
 Amoveo will be trustless and have lower fees.
 This is just one of the markets that amoveo can distrupt.
+The market for financial derivatives is the biggest market in the world.

 > What’s your plan to market what you create?

-Amoveo can hire people to advertise for Amoveo.
-We don't need a plan.
+We can use Amoveo smart contracts to incentivize people to advertize for Amoveo.